wdehoog/donnie/readme.md

 A UPnP Control Point and Audio Player for SailfishOS.
 It is written in QML and C++.
 For UPnP it relies on [libupnpp](https://github.com/medoc92/libupnpp).

 I use it on my Oneplus One running it's SailfishOS port.
-For Content Server I use `minidlna` and for Renderer `mopidy/upmpdcli` on a RPi3 and a BananaPi and `rygel` on my phone.
+For Content Server I use `minidlna` and `minimserver` and for Renderer `mopidy/upmpdcli` on a computer and `rygel` on my phone.

 ### Features
   * Browse and Search Content Server
-  * Control Renderer
+  * Control a Renderer
   * Play with built-in Player (QT-Audio)
   * Album Art
   * Gapless (setNextAVTransportURI)